 - Expect to spend 9-12 hours per week, an hour or two each day, on this class. - Complete the weekly assignments by the due date.
 If circumstances arise that cause you to need extra time on any assignment(s), email your instructor for guidance.
-After the add/drop date assignments will be turned off {not allow submission} after the date and time due.
-LATE WORK is not accepted without prior approved request for extension.

-Maintain a working backup plan to be implemented in the event of a computer malfunction or an interruption of your normal Internet service during the course.
+After the add/drop date assignments will be turned off (not allow submission) after the time due. - Maintain a working backup plan to be implemented in the event of a computer malfunction or an interruption of your normal Internet service during the course.